Smart Crossing

 Emergency Scenarios

-With the surface being tracked by multiple cameras and a 0.3 response time, we worked on the 3 emergency scenarios that were identified during research.
+With the surface being tracked by multiple cameras and a 0.3 response time, we worked on the 3 emergency scenarios that were identified during research: Defector, Emergency and High Sided Vehicle (HSV)

 Defector

-In the head down culture we live in, we wanted to address pedestrians walking mindlessly off course into potential danger.
-If the pedestrian enters the road accidentally, a highlighted area will appear, alerting drivers and pedestrians.
+In our head-down culture, we wanted to address pedestrians who walk mindlessly off course into potential danger.
+If a pedestrian enters the road accidentally, a highlighted area will appear, alerting drivers and pedestrians.

 Emergency

-If a person walks beyond the 30 centimetres threshold of the defector scene, the road adapts halting all traffic, and chevrons will guide the pedestrian to safety.
+If a person walks beyond the 30-centimetre threshold of the defector scene, the road adapts, halting all traffic, and chevrons guide the pedestrian to safety.

 High Sided Vehicle

-On narrow roads.
-HSV can hide dangers, such as cyclists being blinded by them and not seeing the crossing.
-To highlight the potential risk to the cyclist, red chevrons appear on the cycle lane, alerting the cyclist, and preventing a collision.
+HSV can hide dangers on narrow roads, such as cyclists being blinded by them and not seeing the crossing.
+Red chevrons appear on the cycle lane to highlight the potential risk to the cyclist, alerting the cyclist and preventing a collision.

 *Tracker added to explain how the scenario works